 - A. Letter of reprimand: This letter will be placed in the employee's personnel file.
 The letter may be used for future personnel decisions by the county, such as decisions involving performance evaluations, pay increases, and promotions.
-The letter may also be used to support future decisions regarding disciplinary action against the employee. - B. Disciplinary suspension without pay:

-- 1. FLSA non-exempt employees: The suspension may not be less than one (1) full workday or more than two (2) full workweeks. - 2.
-FLSA exempt employees: The suspension may not be less than one (1) full workweek or more than two (2) full workweeks. - C. Involuntary transfer: The reassignment of an employee from one position or department to another position or department, without his/her agreement in which the employee's former position and his/her new position are classed similarly and the salary range for the two positions is the same. - D. Demotion: The reassignment of an employee to a position or classification with a lower salary range than the position or classification that the employee was in. - E. Dismissal: The removal of an employee from his/her position of service.
+The letter may also be used to support future decisions regarding disciplinary action against the employee. - B. Written warning: This warning will be placed in the employee's personnel file and can be considered as part of progressive discipline.
+The warning may be used for future personnel decisions by the county. - C. Disciplinary suspension without pay: - 1.
+FLSA non-exempt employees: The suspension may not be less than one (1) full workday or more than two (2) full workweeks. - 2.
+FLSA exempt employees: The suspension may not be less than one (1) full workweek or more than two (2) full workweeks. - D. Involuntary transfer: The reassignment of an employee from one position or department to another position or department, without the employee's agreement in which the employee's former position and the employee's new position are classed similarly and the salary range for the two positions is the same. - E. Demotion: The reassignment of an employee to a position or classification with a lower salary range than the position or classification that the employee was in. - F. Dismissal: The removal of an employee from the employee's position of service.